-No, as long as it is possible to recognise the word - unless it is a common, high-frequency word (Monday, for instance), or where the spelling of the word is dictated.
+No (as long as it is possible to recognise the word), unless it is a common, high-frequency word, e.g. Monday, or where the spelling of the word is dictated.

 Can I wear headphones for the Listening paper?

 Ask your centre whether you can use headphones or not - it depends how they choose to run the exam.